 We will use desk research to identify existing London trends in meanwhile use, studies of impact and value.
 Case studies of meanwhile uses in London will be developed and tested out through roundtables and interviews with landowners, local authorities, businesses or residents and project leads.

-If you are interested in contributing to the research or attending the launch event, please get in touch with Nicolas Bosetti.
+If you are interested in contributing to the research, please get in touch with Nicolas Bosetti.